05 Jun How to Find Relevant Hashtags on Instagram

-Creating great content will help you engage with users and may even grow your follower count to some extent.
+Creating great content will help you engage with users and may even attract followers to some extent.
 However, it will be a struggle for you to reach anywhere close to all the users who would likely be interested in your brand without hashtags.

 Using hashtags can be a fast way to grow audience, but only if you use relevant ones.
-This is where things become complicated.
+This is where things become more complicated.
 For instance, the most popular hashtags appear in millions of posts.
 If you use these, you will barely improve your visibility and it is unlikely that the people you do reach will be part of your target audience.
-In other words, you may receive a few likes, and even a few followers, but this will do nothing for the goal of your strategy.
+In other words, you may receive a few likes, and even a few followers, but this will not make a difference in your strategy long term.

 A better method is to find hashtags that are popular in your niche or community.
 The more specific you are, the narrower the user base and the better you can reach engaged followers.